 Nozin® Nasal Sanitizer® antiseptic is designed to help improve hygiene at the nose because the nasal area is a primary point of colonization of bacteria.
-Studies show that we may touch our faces over 100 times a day on average, which can lead to the spread of bacteria by our hands to other parts of the body as well as to others.
-Nozin® Nasal Sanitizer® antiseptic kills pathogens in the nose such as Staphylococcus aureus.
+Studies show that we may touch our nose over 100 times a day on average, which can lead to the spread of bacteria by our hands to other parts of the body as well as to others.
+Nozin® Nasal Sanitizer® antiseptic decreases bacteria on the skin at the opening of the nose.
 This decolonizing of pathogens can help reduce the risk of infections.

 Travel is a great way to be exposed to new cultures...and new bacteria.
 Most everywhere travelers go, there are public spaces where surfaces have been touched by hundreds or thousands of other people, any number of whom might be carrying potentially harmful bacteria.
 These can be transferred by touch to the nose.